AppleVolumes.default automatically generated by Amahi # :DEFAULT:options:tm volsizelimit:476837.15820312494,upriv,usedots /mnt/f5a5d79e-abaa-48ba-b705-0b1a78836f28/amahi-time-machine "Time Machine" all$

 I clarified the wiki page on setting the limit the Time Machine volume size

-#3 Updated by deathstarz about 4 years ago
+#3 Updated by deathstarz over 4 years ago

 - File During Backup.png View added